mdheller/dumbass/README.md

 To me, brutalist means as close to the basic raw HTML/ JavaScript as possible.
 There's more to do on the roadmap, but for many projects, these simple functions are enough.
 For example, take a look at [a working TodoMVC example](https://dosyago-coder-0.github.io/rvanillatodo/) made with brutal.js.
 Everything in brutal is "as close to the metal" ( the JS / HTML ) as possible.
-This is ensured by their being minimal JS code, minimal opinionation (everything is just HTML elements and event handlers), leaving you free to structure things however you like.
+This is ensured by there being minimal JS code, minimal opinionation (everything is just HTML elements and event handlers), leaving you free to structure things however you like.

 ## get it